enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/adding-new-component/index.md

 ## Counter Component using TypeScript with Enact

-- `CounterBase` will hold the defination of the Counter component.
+- `CounterBase` will hold the definition of the Counter component.
 - using `Kind` we are binding defaultProps, render and all the events together.
 - Please check API documentation in Core Library to know more about `Kind` and `handle`